signalwire/signalwire-solutions/code/answering_machine_detection/README.md

 # Answering Machine Detection
 This guide utilizes Answering Machine Detection to determine whether a human or voicemail machine has picked up the phone so that it can either dial a number to connect someone to the human or leave a message for the voicemail box.

-When a call is initiated with ```machine_detection``` set to ```DetectMessageEnd```, there is a parameter posted to the webhook called AnsweredBy.
-The potential options here are machine_end_other, machine_end_beep, machine_end_silence, and human.
+When a call is initiated with `machine_detection` set to `DetectMessageEnd`, there is a parameter posted to the webhook called AnsweredBy.
+The potential options here are `machine_end_other`, `machine_end_beep`, `machine_end_silence`, and `human`.
 If the parameter returned is anything other than human, this example will take a short pause to wait for the beep and then play a message for the intended recipient.
 If the parameter returned is human, it will dial a number to connect the human to another person.

 We start with the necessary imports below and set the port to 8080.